metarmask/teardown/README.md

 2. Run it.
 3. Click one of the levels on the left.
 4. Beside the text "Convert to..." at the bottom, click the "Editor" button.
-5. (Optional) Remove "not-" prefixes from the main.xml file using Find and replace.
 6. Open the mod "converted" which should have appeared in Teardown.

 Converting levels will reuse the same Vox files in order to save storage and time.
 The Vox files are stored in "Teardown/data/vox/hash".